ddnexus/irt/README.markdown

 ### Quasi-shell

-Save some typing for system calls.
-You can use the '$' as an alias of 'system' with the difference that you don't need to use quotes
-(although quotes will work anyway), and the command will not be logged.
-Example:
+Save some typing for system calls and avoid to open a shell.
+You can use the '$' as an alias of 'system' with the difference that you don't need to use quotes (although quotes will work anyway), and the command will not be logged.
+Examples:

     >> $ ls -F
     >> $ tail /some/path
+    >> $ git rebase -i HEAD~5
     >> $ cat #{file_path}

 ### FileUtils